sraocodes/DAA/content/simplace_dev.md

         - "SimpleCounter: A resettable counter for simulation days."
         - "InterpolatedValueFromTable: Interpolates values from x and y table values."

-  - section_name: "Download SIMPLACE"
+  - section_name: "Download Simplace"
-    description: "Access the latest version of SIMPLACE software from the official download page.
-[Download SIMPLACE](https://www.simplace.net/index.php/download): Get the latest release of SIMPLACE software for advanced simulation of agricultural processes."
+    description: "Access the latest version of Simplace software from the official download page.
+[Download Simplace](https://www.simplace.net/index.php/download): Get the latest release of Simplace software for advanced simulation of agricultural processes."

 ---